 In these circumstances, we recommend having a kind and honest conversation with the student as soon as possible.
 This maintains transparency, trust, and consent, and can serve as a valuable teaching moment.

-- If a letter is feasible but not ideal: Make the student aware of the limitations of a reference you would write, so they can make an informed and timely decision about how to proceed.
+Make the student aware of the limitations of a reference you would write, so they can make an informed and timely decision about how to proceed.

 - In some cases, especially non-competitive positions like some volunteer roles, a reference does not need to be exceptional, nor are past grades the best indicator of future success.

 - Let the student know what you can and cannot say and give them the option to stay the course or seek out another referee.